logicuniverse/manifesto/README.md

 ## Legal & Attribution

 The conceptual framework defined in this manifesto—specifically the **Logic Unit (LU)** as a fractal topology spanned by the three orthogonal axes: **Push/Pull**, **Time/Space**, and **Dependency/Injection**—constitutes the core original expression of the **LogicUniverse**.
-Any functional implementation, derivative work, or architectural subset that adopts this specific tripartite logical structure is recognized as an implementation of the **LogicUniverse Specification**.
+Any functional implementation, derivative work, or architectural subset that adopts this specific tripartite logical structure is recognized as an implementation of the LogicUniverse Specification.
 We establish it as a core community standard that such implementations honor the attribution requirements of the **Creative Commons Attribution 4.0 International (CC-BY-4.0) License**.

 Recommended Attribution:
 "This implementation leverages the LogicUniverse Specification created by [Zhang, Yang](https://logicuniverse.org), licensed under CC-BY-4.0."